iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 ## Networking

-- When we install docker it creats three networks automatically `bridge`, `none` and `host`.
+- When we install docker it creates three networks automatically `bridge`, `none` and `host`.
 - By default the each container gets attached with bridge network of the docker.
 We can change this using the below command.
   - Bridge network:
     They are private network.
     Each container gets a IP address, generally in a range of '172.17.X.X'.
     Containers can communicate within themselfs as they all are in the same private network.
     However to work with the external world, port should be mapped.
-  Host netowrk:
+  Host network:
     They are public network.
     Both containers and docker hub uses the same network, hence no port mapping is required.
-    This also means that we cant run same contianers on the same docker host (post will same).
+    This also means that we cant run same containers on the same docker host (post will same).
   None network:
     The containers do not have any network attached.
-    Nither it can communicate with the internal containers nor it can communicate with the external world.
+    Neither it can communicate with the internal containers nor it can communicate with the external world.

 ```sh
 `docker run ubuntu` #containers are running in the bridge network